Julian Bullard

-Sir Julian Leonard Bullard GCMG (8 March 1928 – 25 May 2006) was a British diplomat and Pro-Chancellor of Birmingham University.
+Sir Julian Leonard Bullard GCMG (8 March 1928 – 25 May 2006) was a British diplomat and Pro-Chancellor of the University of Birmingham.

 He was employed at Her Majesty's Diplomatic Service from 1953 until 1988, the ambassador to Bonn in the mid-1980s as well as heading Britain's relations with Soviet Russia during the early 1970s under the government of Ted Heath.
 He is noted for his expulsion of 105 KGB personnel from London, as well as his stance on nuclear weapons.

 Career

 Early life

 Bullard was born in Athens, Greece, but brought up in Oxford (one of his brothers being the diplomat Sir Giles Bullard).
-He was educated at the Dragon School in Oxford and then Rugby School, where he won a scholarship to Magdalen College, Oxford University.
+He was educated at the Dragon School in Oxford and then Rugby School, where he won a scholarship to Magdalen College, University of Oxford.
 His father, Sir Reader Bullard, formerly Ambassador in Iran, encouraged him to enter the Foreign Service, and he came first in the competitive examination.
 However he had first to complete two years national service.
 While at the Rifle Brigade barracks in Winchester he was awarded a fellowship at All Souls College at Oxford.
 Later, he was promoted to Lieutenant and stationed in Germany.